Songs of Pain: Sound

 All songs feature Johnston on vocals and piano, except for "Premarital Sex", where he plays the organ.
 The opening track, "Grievances", introduces themes that reoccur throughout Johnston's career.
 He sings about his unrequited love for "the librarian", which refers to a girl named Laurie Allen who has functioned as a muse in many of Johnston's songs; this has been described as the quintessential Daniel Johnston song, including by Johnston himself.
 The lyrical and the musical themes of the song have been alluded to in later works, some examples include 'Museum of Love which features an identical chord progression in its verses, as well as 'Love Defined', (From both The Lost Recordings and Yip/Jump Music) which features part of the same progression during the line 'Love does not insist on its own way'.
 The word "grievances" has also been reused in the song title "Don't Let the Sun Go Down on Your Grievances".

-Other themes on the album are premarital sex ("Joy Without Pleasure" and "Premarital Sex"), Christianity ("A Little Story") and cannabis ("Pot Head").
+Other themes on the album are premarital sex ("Joy Without Pleasure" and "Premarital Sex"), Christianity ("A Little Story") and cannabis ("Pot Head") – the latter of which was directed at a friend of Johnston's.

-Between some of the songs are recorded confrontations between Johnston and his mother.
-Speaking on "The Goat Show" (a track featured on 'The Lost Recordings Volume 2'), Johnston implies this was an "act" he and his mother had been working on "for about 20 years".
-Johnston was born in 1961, and hence was about 20 when he recorded the album.
+As a way to fuel his art, Johnston began to record every conversation he had, re-using phrases from these recordings as lyrics and, most notably, sampling confrontations between himself and his mother on the tapes.

+Bob Dylan was an influence on the album; Johnston described "Grievances" as his "Like a Rolling Stone," took inspiration from the 'Budokan' version of "I Want You" for the 'high-piercing sound' of "Urge," and wrote "Hate Song" after being inspired by lyrics in the song "Dirge."
+Another influence was Slim Whitman, who inspired "Wild West Virginia."

-David Raposa for Pitchfork noted an influence from The Kinks' 'Lola' on the track 'Wicked Will', and Billboard Magazine compared 'Urge' to material by Plastic Ono Band, as well as 'Joy Without Pleasure' to the 'prim' song-writing of Paul McCartney.
+David Raposa for Pitchfork also noted an influence from The Kinks' "Lola" on the track "Wicked Will", and Billboard Magazine compared 'Urge' to material by Plastic Ono Band, as well as "Joy Without Pleasure" to the 'prim' song-writing of Paul McCartney.